Hello! I’m Clara and I’m a particle physicist and science communicator.

-I am very passionate about science communication, and especially about getting more women into physics.
+I am very passionate about science communication, and a keen advocate of diversity, equity and inclusion in Science, Technology, Engineering and Maths (STEM) fields.
+I’m a member of the TIGER in STEMM group.
 I am also a photographer and long-distance runner.

 This blog is a reflection of my work, interests and personality, but to help you navigate, I’ve sorted the posts into different sections.
 If you’re here for the science, you can check out posts on the science section; if you’re more interested in some of the outreach I do, then you can check out the link there; for my photography and film-making work, check out photography/video; if you’re interested in where I’ve been travelling to, there’s a section for that; or if you prefer a mix (like me!) you can explore the whole blog.
 For photos from my academic nomadic travels, check out the gallery.

 If you like what I do and would like to keep me caffeinated so I produce more, you can buy me a coffee with the link below.